genagibson/CS109B_MSD/README.md

 ## Tasks

-* Rahul: Looking into Billboard data and user plays as possible better target variables
+* Rahul: Looking into Billboard data and user plays as possible better target variables.
+Also looking at baseline model with data in the basic dataset.
 * Vladimir: Looking at song/track audio features; will look at removing mislabeled tracks; need to have an outline of doing model stacking
 * Oyvind: Working on user taste profiles, and how these relate to the songs
-* Gena: Extracting the numerical data in arrays (segment pitches, segment timbre) and working out how to feed them into a model
+* Gena: Extracting the numerical data in arrays (segment pitches, segment timbre) and working out how to feed them into a model.
+Emailed TF to ask if changing target variable is OK.

 ## To do list / ideas